 Even though they are aniconic, carpet pages like the one discussed above may still be seen as meaningful—perhaps even capable of expressing certain concepts more fully than figural compositions.
 The decorative program of Kennicott 2 expresses the way people thought about the Bible’s contents.
 This is an assertion we have seen made, as well, for sacred codices in Christianity and Islam.
 The opening folios of Christian bibles and Qur’ans also feature full-page decorative designs popularly known as carpet pages.
 The opening folios of these codices evoke the protective qualities of city-gates, portals, and even the silks once used to wrap separate sections of the holy texts.

-Medieval Iberian Jews used the term mikdashyah (Temple of the Lord) when describing the Bible codex in recognition of its relevance to maintaining Jewish life after the Temple in Jerusalem, the site for community offerings and sacrifice, was destroyed by the Romans in the first century C.E.
+Medieval Iberian Jews used the term mikdashyah (Temple of the Lord) when describing the Bible codex in recognition of its relevance to maintaining Jewish life after the Temple in Jerusalem, the site for community offerings and sacrifice, was destroyed by the Romans in the 1st century C.E.
 Many bibles open with frontispieces which depict the Temple Implements described in Exodus, while others rely on carefully placed carpet pages at the beginning of the Torah, Prophets, and Writings to indicate the tripartite arrangement of the bible, which mirrored the three-part structure of the lost Temple’s architecture.
 In this way, the decoration of the bible codex presented the notion of its centrality to the survival of the Jewish people until the Temple could be rebuilt in the Messianic age.

 The codex of the entire Hebrew Bible was the medium through which medieval Iberian Jews had their most intimate encounter with scripture.
 The notion of “Torah” as a endless body of knowledge—capable of providing guidance for and limitless readings by its followers—is spurred by the pious engagement of scholars like the person (almost certainly a man) who commissioned Kennicott 2.
 The abstract ornament we see on fol.
 14r of Kennicott 2 participates in this enterprise.
 It allows the reader to slow down and enjoy the experience of study.
 It acts as a visual metaphor for the ideation surrounding Torah.
 It helps us to understand the transition made by the holiest texts of Judaism: from the top of Mt.
 Sinai to a reader’s desk.